Wesley-DeMontigny/Smc-CAT/readme.md

 # About
 Smc-CAT is a Sequential Monte Carlo (SMC) sampler for the computationally intensive phylogenetic CAT model.
-This model is a mixture of phylogenetic Markov chains - each with a different stationary distribution.
+This model is a Dirichlet process mixture of phylogenetic Markov chains - each with a different stationary distribution.
 The goal of this software was to implement the CAT model in a sampling algorithm that is efficient and embarrasingly parallel to improve the computational problems associated with the model.
 Unlike Markov Chain Monte Carlo, SMC is easily parallelizable - although when it comes to phylogenetic models this results in pretty "heavy" particles.

 # Required Libraries
 - Boost